Close Menu

 After returning to New York, Smith quickly received recognition as an anti-slavery organizer, orator and writer.
 His writings focused on medicine, science, education, racism and literature.
 He used his training to combat common misconceptions regarding race, intelligence, medicine and society.
 One of his most known written works is the introduction he wrote to Frederick Douglass’s autobiographical narrative, My Bondage and My Freedom.

-Frederick Douglass and Smith joined forces to help start the National Council of Colored People in 1853, which was one of the first national organizations for African-Americans.
+Frederick Douglass and Smith joined forces to help found the National Council of Colored People in 1853, one of the first national organizations for African Americans.
 In addition to activism, Smith served for nearly 20 years as a doctor at the Colored Orphan Asylum in New York before it was burned down in 1863 on the first day of the New York Draft Massacre by an Irish mob.

 Smith was appointed as a professor at Wilberforce University, but poor health prevented him from taking on the position.
 He died on November 17, 1865, at the age of 52.